-The Rev. Luis Coehlo will coordinate a project to provide a full translation into English and Spanish of the Brazilian BCP’s main rites, in order to foster liturgical renewal, enculturation and multicultural evangelization in LatinX/Latin-American contexts.
+The Rev. Luis Coehlo is coordinating a project to provide a full translation into English and Spanish of the Brazilian BCP’s main rites, in order to foster liturgical renewal, enculturation and multicultural evangelization in LatinX/Latin-American contexts.
+He anticipates that the translation work will be complete in the fall of 2019 and that the publication will be … Read More »

 The Rev. Canon Makweya Chanzah has established a new church in the East Bank of the Shire River in Southern Malawi.
 His grant work included identifying and training lay and ordained leaders and working with them to facilitate a crusade.
 The location is of deep historical significance to the Diocese, but is geographically difficult to access. … Read More »